 Check out this super clean landing page for an online degree program for military students at the University of Maryland University College.

 Notice how each paragraph is broken into separate sections and they each have a corresponding image and identifiable CTA?
 It’s easy to understand what this page is about, and there’s plenty of opportunities for visitors to submit their contact information.

-We’re barely scratching the surface here so if you want to enhance your client’s B2B inbound marketing campaigns with witty, and powerful creative content, check out our in-depth B2B Inbound Marketing Guide or reach out directly to inSegment today.
+We’re barely scratching the surface here so if you want to enhance your client’s B2B inbound marketing campaigns with witty, and powerful creative content, check out our in-depth best B2B inbound marketing practices or reach out directly to inSegment today.